joshuacc/ahkpm/README.md

      - Omitting the version is not yet supported
 4. Add `#Include, %A_ScriptDir%` to the top of your script to set the current directory as the context for subsequent includes
 5. Add `#Include, ahkpm-modules\github.com\user\repo\main-file.ahk` to your script
-6. You can now use the package's functionality within your AutoHotKey script!
+6. You can now use the package's functionality within your AutoHotkey script!

 ## Current limitations